LazerFX/gilded.rose/Refactor-Steps.md

 ### Post-code change commentary

 I noted, part way through, that it may be unclear why I'm changing an already existing and working piece of code.
 First, I mis-read the code in the `ThirtyDays` test, not fully realising that it was running completely.
 Second, I have a personal preference that, in a well designed system, there are no references to pure-static singleton objects (`Console.WriteLine` or `DateTime.Now` for instance) without having them testable and understandable.
 Therefore, I did not wish to implement the code with `Console.WriteLine` in-situ, and modifying the output was (in my mind) a clear benefit.
 I confess, seeing `fakeoutput` in the `ThirtyDays` `Fact` made me assume that it was a faked test - mea culpa.

+## 2 - Look at adding tests to the codebase, and refactoring

+So we now have a global test suite, a DI container, and an infrastructure we can hopefully rely on to make the code more reliable and testable.
+So what is the code doing?
+Well, it's got a bunch of nested IF/Else statements, which are (as always) going to be hard to pick apart.
+It's doing it in a massive loop.
+It's got a *lot* of magic numbers.
+It's got text values for item names scattered throughout.
+It's not clear which part goes with which area, and what conditions cause each part of the code to run.

+I think the first step will be to add some explicit tests for the conditions in the Kata text, and go on from there; probably removing the magic numbers as we go.

+### In progress - each time we commit, we'll make a note here what as changed

+Generic `stuff` object test added.